kylekatarnls/business-day/README.md

 // Note the ->endOfDay() to include the last day of the range
 ```

+⚠️ Behavior is different for Carbon 2 and 3:

+- Carbon <= 2 returns an absolute number (always positive).
+- Carbon >= 3 returns a negative number passed dare is before current date, positive else.

 #### getBusinessDaysInMonth

 Get the number of open days in the current/given month.